-The SRHI portfolio is diversified across a number of natural resource sectors, with core holdings concentrated in mining and energy.
+As a result of the Arrangement, the SRHI portfolio is diversified across a number of natural resource sectors, with core holdings concentrated in mining and energy.
 As a result, the Company's portfolio valuations are significantly impacted by commodity price volatility.
-One of SRHI's core holdings is our metallurgical coal investment in Corsa Coal.
-Following a recovery in metallurgical coal prices in 2016, Corsa Coal intends to expand production and sales volumes and capitalize on the current favorable market conditions.
+One of SRHI's core holdings is its metallurgical coal investment in Corsa Coal Corp. ("Corsa Coal").
+Following a recovery in metallurgical coal prices in 2016, Corsa Coal intends to aggressively expand production and sales volumes and capitalize on the current favorable market conditions.
 Corsa Coal's financing in late 2016 is expected to enable the company to continue to execute on its growth strategy of developing its fully permitted underground metallurgical coal mines.

-Another core holding is SRHI's investment in InPlay Oil, a Calgary-based light oil producer that recently completed a go-public transaction with Anderson Energy Inc. ("Anderson").
-We believe the long-term fundamentals for energy are favourable but continue to expect further price volatility in 2017 before a sustainable recovery sets in.
+Another core holding is SRHI's investment in InPlay Oil Corp. ("InPlay Oil"), a Calgary-based light oil producer that recently completed a go-public transaction through its merger with Anderson Energy Inc. We believe the long-term fundamentals for energy are favourable but continue to expect further price volatility in 2017 before a sustainable recovery sets in.

-With no debt and approximately \$50 million in Net Cash (see Defined Terms section elsewhere in this MD&A) as a result of the Arrangement and Transaction, SRHI is well positioned to pursue new accretive investment opportunities at what we think is an attractive stage of the natural resource cycle.
+With no debt and approximately \$50 million in net cash as a result of the Arrangement and Transaction, SRHI is well positioned to pursue new accretive investment opportunities at what we think is an attractive stage of the natural resource cycle.

 As a long-term investor in resource businesses, SRHI management continuously assesses the optimal investment window and required financial commitments to execute purchases and sales.
 We will continue to support our investee companies where appropriate.
 We also intend to continue monetizing investments where possible in order to best position SRHI for future growth and profitability.
-Management remains committed to using the tools at its disposal to further reduce the discount between SRHI's share price and NAV.
+Management remains committed to using the tools at its disposal to further reduce the discount between the Company's share price and net asset value.